-Australia Nutraceuticals Market is segmented By Product Type (Functional Food (Cereal, Bakery and Confectionery, Dairy, Snacks and Other Functional Foods), Functional Beverage (Energy Drinks, Sports Drinks, Fortified Juice, Dairy and Dairy Alternative Beverages, and Other Functional Beverages) and Dietary Supplements (Vitamins, Minerals, Botanicals, Enzymes, Fatty Acids, Proteins, and Other Dietary Supplements)) and By Distribution Channel (Specialty Stores, Supermarkets/Hypermarkets, Convenience Stores, Drug Stores/Pharmacies, and Online Retail Stores).
+The Australian Nutraceuticals Market is segmented by Product Type (Functional Food (Cereal, Bakery and Confectionery, Dairy, Snacks and Other Functional Foods), Functional Beverage (Energy Drinks, Sports Drinks, Fortified Juice, Dairy and Dairy Alternative Beverages, and Other Functional Beverages) and Dietary Supplements (Vitamins, Minerals, Botanicals, Enzymes, Fatty Acids, Proteins, and Other Dietary Supplements)) and Distribution Channel (Specialty Stores, Supermarkets/Hypermarkets, Convenience Stores, Drug Stores/Pharmacies, and Online Retail Stores)

-Australia Nutraceutical Market is projected to grow at a CAGR of 7.5% during the forecast period.
+The Australian nutraceuticals market is projected to record a CAGR of 7.5% during the forecast period.

 |Online Retail Stores|